Letters from John Hardie to his family, 1917-1918 - Part 4

 in an attack just after I came out.

-& also heard oor Bob Pearce got
+I also heard poor Bob Pearce got

-plightly wounded and when
+slightly wounded and when

-coming out got killed by a shell
+coming out got killed by a shell.

-I think I told you before alout
+I think I told you before about

 having to make my way out

-ing station.
+station.
 You just ought to

-have seen the traffis on that
+have seen the traffic on that

-Bennin Rd.
+Mennin Rd.
 On one side there

 were fresh troops coming up, on

-the other a constant stream
+the other a constant stream of

 wounded going out.
-Yearly all
+Nearly all

 the stretchers were carried by